-There are many common misconceptions about HIB investigations that can make the process and outcomes more intimidating, stressful or even scary than they need to be.
+There are many common misconceptions about HIB investigations.
 This FAQ has been written to support West Long Branch families in navigating this kind of situation and understanding the terminology, processes, and outcomes of HIB investigations.
 We are here for you.
 Please reach out to our Anti-Bullying Specialist or Anti-Bullying Coordinator for more information or with any questions.

 Anti-Bullying Specialist: Mrs. Melissa Murphy - email@example.com